harshit16025/jkAssignment/README.md

  2.create a database in mysql as mentioned in your .env file

- 3. "npm run migration:run" run this command to create tables in your database.
+ 3."npm run migration:run" run this command to create tables in your database.

+ 4.Please open the swager for api documentation url - http://localhost:3000/api

 ## Compile and run the project